Miami Herbert Business School: Graduate

-Miami Herbert also offers a joint M.D.-MBA degree in conjunction with the University of Miami's Leonard M. Miller School of Medicine.
+Miami Herbert also offers a joint M.D.-MBA degree in conjunction with the University of Miami's Miller School of Medicine.

 Accreditations

 Miami Herbert Business School is accredited by the Southern Association of Colleges and Schools Commission on Colleges and AACSB International.
 Its healthcare management program is accredited by the Commission on the Accreditation of Healthcare Management Education.
 The school received EQUIS accreditation from the European Foundation for Management Development in May 2021.
 Miami Herbert is also a member of Graduate Management Admission Council.

 Rankings

 Undergraduate program

-As of 2022, Academic Ranking of World Universities ranks Miami Herbert Business School the 25th best university in the world for business administration.
-In 2021, Businessweek ranked Miami Herbert Business School the 46th best undergraduate business school in the nation.
-As of 2022, Poets and Quants ranks Miami Herbert Business School 30th best nationally and best in Florida.
-As of its 2022 rankings, collegiate ranking company Niche ranks Miami Herbert Business School's accounting and finance programs 18th best nationally and its economics program second best in Florida.
+As of 2022, Academic Ranking of World Universities ranks Miami Herbert Business School the 25th-best university in the world for business administration.
+In 2023, Bloomberg Businessweek ranked Miami Herbert Business School the 58th-best undergraduate business school in the nation.
+As of 2022, Poets and Quants ranks Miami Herbert Business School 30th-best nationally and the best in Florida.
+As of its 2023 rankings, the collegiate ranking company Niche ranks Miami Herbert Business School's accounting and finance programs 14th-best in the nation.